Adult protection and support

 - conduct causing physical harm - including that of a sexual nature

-- conduct causing psychological harm - eg by causing fear, alarm or distress
+- conduct causing psychological harm - such as causing fear, alarm or distress

-- unlawful conduct which appropriates or adversely affects property, rights or interests - eg theft, fraud, embezzlement or extortion
+- unlawful conduct which appropriates or adversely affects property, rights or interests - such as theft, fraud, embezzlement or extortion

 - conduct causing self-harm